-Bobby Bear has left the Pathfinder Collection at Wyton for the time being as he has been selected for the BBC programme The Repair Shop, on which expert craftsmen pool their talents and resources to restore heirlooms and treasured antiques.
+Bobby Bear has now left the Pathfinder Collection at RAF Wyton for the time being as he has been selected for the BBC programme The Repair Shop, on which expert craftsmen pool their talents and resources to restore heirlooms and treasured antiques.
 Filming on Bobby Bear’s rejuvenation starts this week.

-Hopefully he will be back at the Pathfinder Collection at Wyton later on this year.
+Hopefully he will be back at the Pathfinder Collection at RAF Wyton early next year.
 We will keep you up to date with what happens with Bobby Bear and the programme.

 (Below, Bobby Bear, beneath the photograph of Ernest Deverill, at RAF Wyton last year.)